stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 current schema (constructor `Prepend`).

 One thing you might not have seen so far is the call to `absurd` on the last line.
-This is the only function provided by the `Uninhabited` interface, which is used to describe types such as `Void` or - in the case above - `Fin 0`, of which there can be no value.
+This is a derived function of the `Uninhabited` interface, which is used to describe types such as `Void` or - in the case above - `Fin 0`, of which there can be no value.
 Function `absurd` is then just another manifestation